-Of perhaps more philosophical interest is the interpretation of this likelihood function for those wishing to use it to place confidence intervals on the top quark cross section.
-In principle, a Bayesian statistician could assume a prior distribution for $\sigma{t\bar{t}}$ , multiply the likelihood function by the prior and use the resulting function as the posteriori probability for $\sigma{t\bar{t}}$ .
+Of perhaps more immediate interest is the interpretation of this likelihood function for those wishing to use it to place confidence intervals on the $t \bar{t}$ production cross section, as was done in Eq.
+5. In principle, a Bayesian statistician could assume a prior distribution for $\sigma{t\bar{t}}$ , multiply the likelihood function by the prior and use the resulting function as the posteriori probability for $\sigma{t\bar{t}}$ [5].
+In this case, the Bayesian statistician would have to assume a 17 dimensional prior distribution - the natural choices would likely be the Gaussian densities discussed above for the 16 nuisance parameters, and a prior independent of $\sigma{t\bar{t}}$ .

-A frequentist statician would have a more difficult time using the likelihood, as he or she would now have to define the appropriate ensemble that should be used in setting a frequentist limit.
-In principle, one could model the ensemble as a repetition of the measurement, taking into account changes in procedure and assumptions that result in the variations in the parameters that introduce the "systematic uncertainties."
-To the extent that each parameter does have a single true value and the experiment provides different estimates of its value when repeated (as modelled by the Gaussian distribution function incorporated into the likelihood function), a standard frequentist confidence limit calculation could be performed.
+A frequentist statician would use the likelihood to determine the best measurement of $\sigma{t\bar{t}}$ but would in principle not use the shape of the observed likelihood function to estimate a confidence interval.
+She or he would have to define the appropriate ensemble that should be used in making a frequentist calculation where one would one could model the ensemble as a repetition of the measurement, taking into account changes in procedure and assumptions that result in the variations in the parameters that introduce the "systematic uncertainties."
+To the extent that each parameter does have a single true value and the experiment provides different estimates of its value when repeated (as modelled by the Gaussian distribution function incorporated into the likelihood function), a standard frequentist confidence interval could be determined.
 However, this approach could be computationally very prohibitive.
-Practical approaches to address this calculation are available [5].
+Practical approaches to address this calculation are available [6].